AIFEG/BenchLMM/README.md

 ## Benchmark Examples
 ![Demo](imgs/demo.png)

-Note: for a simple presentation, the questions in Domestic Robot and Open Game have been simplified from multiple-choice format.
-Please see our Benchmark [appendix](https://github.com/AIFEG/BenchGPT/tree/main#appendix) for more examples and detailed questions..
+Note: For a simple presentation, the questions in Domestic Robot and Open Game have been simplified from multiple-choice format.
+Please see our [Benchmark]([https://github.com/AIFEG/BenchGPT/tree/main#appendix](https://huggingface.co/datasets/AIFEG/BenchGPT) for more examples and detailed questions.
 ## Directory Structure

 - **baseline/**: